Skip to main content Accessibility

 Antigovernment groups are part of the antidemocratic hard-right movement.
 They believe the federal government is tyrannical, and they traffic in conspiracy theories about an illegitimate government of leftist elites seeking a “New World Order.”
 Adherents and critics have in the past referred to this movement as the “Patriot” movement.

-A particularly prominent conspiracy in the antigovernment movement – and one conspiracy propagandist groups often push – posits an effort to create a New World Order through a One World Government, often facilitated by the United Nations in order to institute communism/socialism and take away private property rights.
+A particularly prominent conspiracy in the antigovernment movement – and one conspiracy propagandist groups often push – posits an effort to create a New World Order through a One World Government, often facilitated by the United Nations to institute communism/socialism and take away private property rights.
 Another conspiracy alleges there are plans to merge the United States, Canada and Mexico into a single country.
 Other notable conspiracies include the idea that the federal government is secretly planning to round up citizens and place them in concentration camps run by the Federal Emergency Management Agency (FEMA).
 Fears of impending gun control or weapons confiscations, either by the government or international agencies, also run rampant in antigovernment circles.

 The antigovernment movement has experienced waves of popularity, including during the 1990s.
-In 1996, the year after the Oklahoma City, Oklahoma, bombing, 858 groups were documented active in the U.S. Timothy McVeigh, one of the Oklahoma City bombers, was motivated by extreme antigovernment beliefs then circulating in the militia movement.
+In 1996, the year after the Oklahoma City bombing, 858 groups were documented active in the U.S. Timothy McVeigh, one of the Oklahoma City bombers, was motivated by extreme antigovernment beliefs then circulating in the militia movement.
 He was also inspired by the racist novel The Turner Diaries, modeling his attack on a scene from the book.
 The antigovernment movement of the 1990s, typified by the proliferation of militias, was fueled by a string of incidents where antigovernment figures clashed with law enforcement, including the 1992 Ruby Ridge standoff, the 1993 Branch Davidian Waco compound siege and the 1996 Montana Freemen standoff.
 Other factors included the struggling economy in the early 1990s, particularly in Western states, and the election of President Bill Clinton, who was characterized by antigovernment activists as a liberal intent on seizing their weapons.

 The second tenet of county supremacy centers on the idea that county government should have control of all the land within its borders, taking this power away from the state and federal government.
-Antigovernment groups who focus on this tenet are often active in the antipublic lands movement popular in the western U.S., also known in previous decades as the Sagebrush Rebellion or Wise Use movement.
+Antigovernment groups who focus on this tenet are often active in the antipublic lands movement popular in the Western U.S., also known in previous decades as the Sagebrush Rebellion or Wise Use movement.

 Sovereign citizens, a subset of the antigovernment movement, believe that they, not judges, juries, law enforcement or elected officials, decide which laws they must obey and which to ignore.
 They also think they shouldn’t have to pay taxes.